Erd\H{o}s-Hajnal problems for posets: Forbidden chains

-\textbf{Acknowledgments:}~\quad Research was partially supported by DFG grant FKZ AX 93/2-1.
-The author would like to thank Maria Axenovich for proposing this problem and for helpful comments on the manuscript.
-The author thanks Felix Clemen for discussions on the probabilistic arguments of this manuscript, and all participants of the \textit{Erd\H{o}s Center Workshop on Saturation in the Forbidden Subposet Problem} for many insightful sessions discussing related Ramsey-type questions.
+\textbf{Acknowledgments:}~\quad The author would like to thank Maria Axenovich for proposing this problem and for helpful comments.
+The author thanks Ryan Martin, Torsten Ueckerdt, and two anonymous reviewers for valuable feedback on this manuscript.
+The author thanks Felix Clemen for discussions on the probabilistic arguments of this manuscript, and all participants of the \textit{Erd\H{o}s Center Workshop on Saturation in the Forbidden Subposet Problem} for many insightful sessions discussing related Ramsey-type questions. \\

+\textbf{Funding Statement:}~\quad Research was partially supported by DFG grant FKZ AX 93/2-1.
+The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript. \\

+\textbf{Data Availability Statement:}~\quad Data sharing not applicable to this article as no datasets were generated or analysed during the current study. \\